AmmarHamedAmmar/MonitoringURLS/docs/ERD.md

 | URLID | STRING/UUID |

 ### note :
-    this table has one to many relationship with Users table , and one to one relationship with URLs table
+    this table has one to many relationship with Users table (every user may have more than one URL to check on ) , and one to one relationship with Checks table (every URL should be listed in one user bucket )

 **URLsTags**